pboivin/filament-peek/docs/page-previews.md

 ## Adding Extra Data to Previews

-By default, the `$record` and `$isPeekPreviewModal` variables are made available to the rendered Blade view.
+By default, the `$record` variable is made available to the rendered Blade view.
 If your form is relatively simple and all fields belong directly to the record, this may be all you need.
 However, if you have complex relationships or heavily customized form fields, you may need to include some additional data in order to render your page preview.

 #### Using the `mutatePreviewModalData()` Method on the Page